maevecrossan/nomad-narratives/AGILE.md

 # **Agile Development Process**
 ## **Overview**

 To stay on track throughout development, I followed agile methodologies and made use of sprints and epics.
+This project was based of the 'Moments' walkthrough project by the Code Institute, and so I decided to follow the pathway of that project's development.
+I set out a time frame for what I wanted to complete and when.

 Below is an outline of the spint timelines that I outlined during my planning.
 The end column shows whether the sprints were completed by the outlined date or not.